 Are you planning to book the train from Rome to Florence and are not sure where to start?
 Train travel in Italy is pretty efficient and a popular option among locals, be it for holiday or for work.
 Here, we give you all the necessary tips for a smooth Rome to Florence train journey as well as how to find cheaper rates and where to book.

 A must-see destination that will likely be included in your Italy itinerary especially if you are visiting for the first time, having a smooth train journey makes things all the way more pleasant.
 Whether you are just on a day trip or staying overnight and planning to spend one day or two days in Florence.
+If that’s a day trip, you might also want to book in advance your way back with a fast train from Florence to Rome.

 Train From Rome To Florence – Our Top Tips For A Smooth Trip